تعاملات دیپلماتیک

 Research Methodology

-The core of the Data Collection process relies on documentary analysis and archival research, utilizing both traditional library resources and extensive external sources.
-The evidence base includes a comprehensive review of official statements and resolutions issued by international sport governing bodies (e.g., IOC, FIFA, international federations), governmental pronouncements from relevant states, and reports and analyses published by reputable international media and specialized academic sources on sport and politics.
+This research adopts a descriptive–analytical methodological framework.
+This approach is chosen to first describe the scope and nature of the sanctions and political developments that have impacted Russian sport, and subsequently to analyze the underlying political and geopolitical dynamics that explain these outcomes.
+The core of the data collection process relies on documentary analysis and archival research, utilizing both traditional library resources and extensive external sources.
+The evidence base includes a comprehensive review of official statements and resolutions issued by international sport governing bodies (e.g., the IOC, FIFA, and international federations), governmental pronouncements from relevant states, and reports and analyses published by reputable international media and specialized academic sources on sport and politics.

 Presentation of Research Findings

-The analysis of data unequivocally supports the proposed hypothesis, demonstrating that the geopolitical fallout from the 2022 conflict initiated an unprecedented and comprehensive campaign of sanctions that profoundly reshaped the landscape of global sport and Russian engagement within it.
+The analysis of the data unequivocally supports the proposed hypothesis, demonstrating that the geopolitical fallout from the 2022 conflict initiated an unprecedented and comprehensive campaign of sanctions that profoundly reshaped the landscape of global sport and Russia’s engagement within it.
 The findings reveal the multifaceted mechanisms through which these sanctions were implemented, resulting in the acute isolation of the Russian Federation on the world stage.

-1.The Ban and Exclusion of Russian Teams and Athletes:
+1. The Ban and Exclusion of Russian Teams and Athletes

-2. The Targeting of Russian Sports Commerce and Ownership:
+2. The Targeting of Russian Sports Commerce and Ownership

 Conclusion

-The evidence presented confirms the research hypothesis: the primary impacts of the Russia-Ukraine war on global sport manifest as the systematic prohibition of Russian teams, the exclusion and symbolic stripping of Russian athletes, and the commercial targeting of Russian sports ownership and sponsorship.
-These measures, unprecedented in their breadth, have effectively resulted in the acute isolation of Russia from the international sports community, leading to a significant degradation of its diplomatic capabilities and soft power projection.
+The evidence presented confirms the research hypothesis: the primary impacts of the Russia–Ukraine war on global sport manifest in the systematic prohibition of Russian teams, the exclusion and symbolic neutralization of Russian athletes, and the commercial targeting of Russian sports ownership and sponsorship.
+These measures, unprecedented in their scope, have effectively led to the acute isolation of Russia from the international sports community, resulting in a significant weakening of its diplomatic capacity and soft power projection.
+The geopolitical confrontation has exposed—and arguably challenged—the notion of apolitical international sport, prompting a reassessment of the role of non-state sports organizations as actors within the international system.
+Looking ahead, the future status of Russia in global sport remains closely tied to the trajectory of the war and evolving geopolitical alignments.

 کلیدواژهها English